anmol-b/reverse_polish_notation/README.md

 This is a simple commandline applicaion to evaluate reverse polish notation(s) from an input text file.

+The package includes an Input.txt file that can be used to test the code.

 ### To run this App
 1. Navigate to target/classes
 2. Execute <pre>> java com.anmol.bhargava.ReversePolishNotation pathToInputFile</pre>